fortinet/azure-templates/FortiGate/Active-Passive-ELB-ILB/doc/config-inbound-connections.md

 3. FGT VIP picks up, translates (DNAT) and sends the packet to the server via routing in Azure - s: w.x.y.z - d: 172.16.137.4
 4. Server responds to the request and send the packet to default gateway.
 Azure routes the traffic using User Defined Routing (UDR) to the Internal Load Balancer - s: 172.16.137.4 - d: w.x.y.z
 5. Azure Internal Load Balancer send the traffic to the active FGT - s: 172.16.137.4 - d: w.x.y.z
-6. Active FGT translates the source to the FGT private IP on the external interface - s: 172.16.136.5 - d: w.x.y.z
+6. Active FGT translates the source to the FGT VIP on the external interface - s: a.b.c.d - d: w.x.y.z
-7. The Azure Load Balancer translates the source IP to the public IP from the initial request - s: a.b.c.d - d: w.x.y.z
+7. Packet is routed to the client using DSR (Direct Server Return) - s: a.b.c.d - d: w.x.y.z

 ## Configuration